Best 0% intro APR business credit cards

-You’ll find plenty of compelling reasons to pursue a 0 percent APR credit card as a business owner.
-These products’ savings are particularly attractive because you can charge what you need, make at least the minimum payments and the issuer won’t add financing fees to the revolved balance.
-If you delete the debt before the regular interest rate begins, all the money you borrow with the card will be free of any financing fees.
-Depending on the amount you spend, that can translate into hundreds or even thousands of dollars in saved interest.
+As a business owner, you’ll find plenty of compelling reasons to pursue a 0 percent APR credit card.
+These products are particularly attractive because you can charge what you need, make at least the minimum payments and the issuer won’t add financing fees to the revolved balance.
+If you pay off the debt before the regular interest rate begins, all the money you borrow with the card will be free of any financing fees.
+Depending on how much you spend, that can translate into hundreds or even thousands of dollars in saved interest.

-Additionally, many 0 percent APR business credit cards allow you to rack up valuable rewards as you charge, both during and after the introductory period.
-Some also offer a welcome bonus, with which you can earn plenty of rewards just by charging a certain amount within a specific period directly after opening an account.
-However, all 0 percent APR business credit cards provide at least some form of cardholder perks.
-Deciding on the proper one for you can be a challenge, so Bankrate compared the top zero-interest business credit cards on the market today and identified the best available options.
+Additionally, many business credit cards with 0 percent APRs allow you to rack up valuable rewards as you charge, both during and after the introductory period.
+Some also offer a welcome bonus, which can help you to earn rewards just by charging a certain amount within a specific timeframe.

 American Express Blue Business Cash Card: Best for flat-rate cash back

 The American Express Blue Business Cash™ Card offers an introductory 0 percent APR on purchases for 12 months, followed by a variable APR of 17.74 percent to 25.74 percent.
 There is no annual fee, and you’ll earn 2 percent cash back on your first $50,000 in eligible purchases each year (then 1 percent back).
 Plus, the card’s welcome offer allows you to earn a $250 statement credit after you make $3,000 in purchases within the first three months of card membership.